 Things to Do

-Take a Pacific Coast Highway Road Trip: Personally, I think the best way to see California is through a road trip.
+Take a Pacific Coast Highway Road Trip: Personally, I think the best way to see California is through a road trip by car.
 Specifically, take one along the Pacific Coast Highway.
-You will see Los Angeles, Santa Barbara, Big Sur (be sure to check if the highway has reopened there first), San Francisco, South Lake Tahoe, and Arcata, with more fun and flexibility than busing.
+You will see Los Angeles, Santa Barbara, Big Sur (be sure to check if the highway has reopened there first), San Francisco, South Lake Tahoe, and Arcata, with more fun and flexibility than taking the bus.
 It’s more popular to go from north to south on this route because you’ll be in the lane directly next to the coast and have better views.
 Check out my blog post for the full guide!

 Visit the Last Free Place in America: Entering Slab City is like entering a new dimension.
-Most people go there to see the Salvation Mountain, a massive art installation created by Leonard Knight to express his love and devotion for Christianity.
+Most people go there to see Salvation Mountain, a massive art installation created by Leonard Knight to express his love and devotion for Christianity.
 However, this place is not just for Christians, and I think that anyone could find the artistic style appealing.
 Drive further in and see the community of 150 who live there year-round.
-This isn’t just a squatter community, Slab City is a place for people to create art, to live off the grid, to be de facto anarchists, or simply to have a place to go when the cash flow runs dry.
-The place has a life and personality of its own, and it is like no any other place on earth.
+This isn’t just a squatter community – Slab City is a place for people to create art, live off the grid, be de facto anarchists, or simply have a place to go when the cash flow runs dry.
+The place has a life and personality of its own, and it is like no other place on earth.